SuperDARNCanada/data_flow/README.md

 - borealis - The server that creates the Borealis data files (currently rawacf, antennas\_iq and bfiq).
 - site-linux - The linux server on SuperDARN Canada sites that does further backup/processing and moving of data files to the university campus
-- superdarn-cssdp - The linux server at the UofS that currently handles the temporary mirror, uploads to cedar via globus, stages SuperDARN files for other institutions, and backs up data to the campus' long term storage.
+- superdarn-cssdp - The linux server at the UofS that currently handles uploads to cedar via globus, stages SuperDARN files for other institutions, and backs up data to the campus' long term storage.
 - inotify_daemons - Scripts that use `inotifywait` to monitor the data flow and trigger scripts once the preceding script has finished execution.
 These scripts are to be set up as a systemd service.